How Much Do Coins Weigh? A List Of Official Weights For Each Denomination Of U.S. Coins

 So, you want to group all of your coins together and count them by weighing them, right?

-4. Finally, divide the number in the weight readout by the standard weight of a single coin of that type (see coin weights listed below).
+- Finally, divide the number in the weight readout by the standard weight of a single coin of that type.
+(See individual coin weights listed below.)

 Voila… The quotient of your calculation should be the number of coins on the scale!

 NOTE: It’s important that you realize the accuracy of the quotient (the final number you arrive at with your calculation after division) depends on the scale providing an accurate readout to at least 1/10th of a gram.
-The U.S. Mint is permitted to strike coins within a certain range or deviation of the standard weight — this difference is known as a tolerance.
-The weight difference based on tolerance depends on the denomination in question, and we’ll cover this in greater detail below.
-Also, coins that contain a lot of wear may weigh less than the standard weight for a coin of that type.
+The U.S. Mint is permitted to strike coins within a certain range or deviation of the standard weight — this difference is known as a “tolerance”.
+The weight difference based on tolerance depends on the denomination in question, discussed in more detail below.
+Also, coins that have a lot of wear may weigh less than the standard weight for a coin of that type.
 Therefore, when you weigh coins to count them, you must take these minor differences into account.

 How Much Coins Weigh By Denomination